Skip to main content

 • Workshops that support a drive for more diverse and inclusive workplaces, such as understanding unconscious bias at work and how biases can lead to stereotypical thinking, inappropriate comments and decisions

-• Workshops to help everyone understand what constitutes Sexual Harassment and how to prevent it happening in the workplace, in line with the upcoming statutory code of conduct
+• Workshops to help everyone understand what constitutes Sexual Harassment and how to prevent it happening in the workplace

 • Our specialist Risk to Reward coaching to support individuals whose behaviour has crossed the line